FLAC files support Vorbis and ID3v2.4 metadata formats. Different issues can arise in macOS depending on the tag format when using the FLAC files.

 The Tag Editor can change the Tag Format from Vorbis to Vorbis+ID3v.2.4 so that the Artwork will appear in the Finder thumbnails.

-In the Tag Editor, open one or more FLAC files that should have their Tag Format changed.
+Open one or more FLAC files that should have their Tag Format changed in the Tag Editor.

 Show the Tag Format column to find out about metadata format in your FLAC files.
-This could be done both via main or context menu 'View / Columns / Tag Format', or 'View / Columns / Audio Properties / Tag Format'.
+This could be done both via main or context menu 'View / Column / Tag Format', or 'View / Column / Audio Properties / Tag Format'.

 How to show the Tag Format column

 Select a few or all cells in the Tag Format column.
-You can do that with the keyboard shortcuts, or via top or context menu 'Edit / Select Column'.
+You can do that with the keyboard shortcuts or via the top or context menu 'Edit / Select Column'.

 Selection of all cells in the Tag Format column via context menu.

-In the active cell, press the accessory button with the three dots inside - select metadata format, supporting ID3v2 tags, for example Vorbis+ID3v2.3 or Vorbis+ID3v2.4.
+In the active cell, press the accessory button with the three dots inside - select metadata format, supporting ID3v2 tags, Vorbis+ID3v2.3 or Vorbis+ID3v2.4.

 Changing the metadata format of FLAC files to Vorbis+ID3v2.4

-When you finished, check the result of changing the metadata format of your FLAC files.
-Save the changes via ⌘+S or 'File / Save' menu.
+When you finish, check the result of changing the metadata format of your FLAC files.
+Save the changes via ⌘+S or the 'File / Save' menu.

 How to fix compatibility issues with FLAC players and Finder?